Routing, scheduling, and proof for mobile teams

 Run the day's GPS log through snap_trace.
 Each matched edge carries road class, surface, speed, and timestamp.
 Use it for time-on-site reporting and dispute resolution.

-The Footstep tools that fit this shape
+The Footstep tools that fit this shape.

-optimize_stopsFind the fastest order to visit multiple stops.
-Returns distance and time savings.
+The fastest order to visit your stops.

-get_matrixTravel times and distances between every origin and destination pair.
+Travel times between every pair.

 Other use cases